Queen Anne’s, Caversham

 Day pupils: £8,370 per term (£25,110 per annum); Full Boarding: £13,590 per term (£38,070 per annum).
 Flexi boarding: 12,250 per term for 2 nights per week and £12,920 per term for 3/4 nights per week.

 Parents love it for its ceiling smashing attitude, pastoral care, facilities and that they are very much a part of the school community (you can pop it as often as you like).
 What do the girls think?
 They said it’s a bit strict, particularly on skirt length (nothing a sly roll of the waistband can’t sort out).
 But they love their school and are fiercely loyal to their houses, enjoy the social side and are driven to succeed – even if that means they have to try, try, and try again.

 Good for: It’s hard to know a girl who wouldn’t love it here.
 It’s academic enough for the pushiest of parents but the style of teaching plus the sport and diverse range of extra-curricular activities mean the kids have a blast.

-Dare to disagree: See for yourself if you agree with my verdict.
-There’s a School Open Morning on Fri 6 Mar.
+Dare to disagree: See if you agree with my verdict.
+There’s a School Open Morning on 17 Sept.

 Queen Anne’s School, Henley Road, Caversham, Berkshire RG4 6DX.
 Tel: 0118 918 7333.